Cross Timbers Race Guide

 Environment & Travel

-Weather: Average low temperature is 40.
-Average high temperature is 61.
+Weather: Average low temperature is 47.
+Average high temperature is 69.
 But it’s Texas so the weather is known for being unpredictable.
-Historical average rainfall/snow for the month of February is 0.1 inches.

 If we find you littering, you're disqualified.
 We are here by the permission of the Army Corps of Engineers, and we want them to invite us to come back.
 Don't jeopardize that for everyone.
 If you get all the way out of the aid station with a gel wrapper, paper cup, or anything else, carry it with you to the next aid station.